rantahar/introduction-to-mpi/_episodes/01-introduction.md

 teaching: 25
 exercises: 20
 questions:
-- "How do I run a program in parallel?"
+- "How does MPI work?"
 objectives:
 - "Introduce parallel computing."
 - "Use `mpicc`/`mpifort` and `mpirun`."